jhillyerd/enmime/README.md

 -----
 enmime is written in [Google Go][1].

-go-mime is open source software released under the MIT License.
-The latest version can be found at https://github.com/jhillyerd/go-mime
+enmime is open source software released under the MIT License.
+The latest version can be found at https://github.com/jhillyerd/go.enmime

 [1]: http://golang.org/